Project Jukebox Survey

 Originally from Connecticut, Charlie Campbell came to Alaska in 1975.
 He studied biology at the University of Alaska Fairbanks and journalism at Carleton College in Ottawa, Ontario.
 Charlie moved to the village of Tanana, Alaska on the Yukon River in 1980, and has been traveling the rivers and surrounding countryside ever since as a subsistence hunter, trapper, and fisherman.
 Charlie has gained valuable insight into river and ice dynamics in interior Alaska from his own years of observation...
 Read More

-Wally Carlo is an Athabascan who was born in Tanana, Alaska in 1946 and grew up in Ruby, Galena, and Fairbanks.
-Despite living in the city and getting an education in business, Wally grew up living a subsistence hunting, trapping and fishing-based lifestyle.
+Wally Carlo is an Athabascan who was born in 1946 to Poldine and William Carlo in Tanana, Alaska, and grew up in Ruby, Galena, and Fairbanks.
+Despite living in the city and getting an education in business, Wally grew up living a traditional subsistence lifestyle based upon hunting, trapping and fishing.
 He learned how to travel and survive in the wilds of interior Alaska and to be a keen observer of the world around him.
-In addition to his varied career with Native corporations, hospitality services, and as an equipment operator, Wally...
+In fact, between 1969 and 1980, Wally lived in Tanana and hunted,...
 Read More

 Sam Demientieff is an Athabascan who was born in Holy Cross, Alaska in 1939, and grew up in Nenana and Fairbanks, and along the Yukon and Tanana Rivers where his father ran a barge service.
 He graduated from high school at Copper Valley School in Glennallen, and earned a certificate in mineral petroleum technology from the University of Alaska Fairbanks.
 Sam worked for Fairbanks Native Association, Doyon, Ltd. and retired from the Bureau of Indian Affairs.
 Sam has extensive knowledge of...
 Read More